fwilleke80/com_audioarchive/README.md

 When analysis generation is enabled, the edit form provides **Generate waveform** or **Regenerate waveform**, plus **Generate spectral analysis** or **Regenerate spectral analysis**.
 New uploads can queue either or both analyses automatically.

 An existing clip can receive a replacement original file from its edit form.
 The replacement preserves the clip ID, title, alias, category, tags, counters, access level, and public route.
-Technical metadata is recalculated, and existing previews and analysis derivatives are marked stale where applicable.
+Technical metadata is recalculated.
+Existing waveform and spectral-analysis derivatives are marked stale; a legacy preview record is also marked stale if one exists.
 When automatic analysis queueing is enabled, a replacement can queue new waveform and spectral-analysis jobs.

 #### Browser bulk upload